DMacMakes/dmdocs/content/en/torrens/ise102/week10/index.md

 ## Moving

 Since our Snake has a position and a colour, it can be drawn somewhere.
-If we add its xDir and yDir (think of them as speed in a particular direction, what we called a *vector* in high school physics) to its position many times per second, it'll be a moving Snake.
+If we add its xDir (value of -1, 0 or 1)  to it's location.x many times per second it'll appear to animate across the screen.

+The same can be done for yDir/location.
+Think of the x and y directions as speed in a direction - in high school we called that *velocity*, something you used in science class when calculating *force*.
+In games/maths we often call it a *vector*.

+## TODO: ADD DIAGRAM of these four unit vectors.

 ### Up Down Left Right

 Reference: screen space.

 {{< imgcard xy_leftright_updown Link "xy_leftright_updown.jpg">}}
-We can move left and right by changing our x location.
+We can move left and right by changing a snake's location.x.
 Up and down with y.
 {{< /imgcard >}}

 ## Controlling Movement